 First, I lost my job.
 I worked for a Carribean medical school's alumni association.
 It's not something that I planned on doing, but the opportunity was available and I was grateful for the income and relatively easy work.
 The school didn't have the funding for the position any longer.
 So, with my handicaps, I'm looking for work again.
 Unfortunately, my husband's job is experiencing issues as well.
 I won't go into detail, but he is on commission and is not being paid because the company is having problems with their product.
 It is supposed to be up and running in April.
 Unfortunately we have to pay a lot of money this week in order for my daughter to start college.
 We have it in savings, thankfully.

-When Nick left for the Army in January 2014, I was more scared for him than sad.
-Nick and Michaela came every summer then they both moved in 9 and 5 years ago respectively.
+When Alexander left for the Army in January 2014, I was more scared for him than sad.
+Alex and Anne came every summer then they both moved in 9 and 5 years ago respectively.
 Nick had lived with us longer, but I was actually fine with him leaving.
 It was time.
 I knew that he would get a steady paycheck and have what he needed.
 I always took care of him, but he has always been his father's son.
-But with Michaela, that is different.
+But with Anne, that is different.
 For some reason it hurt way more.
 She and I are very close for one thing.
-She was always close with her biological mother, but when that relationship crashed and burned she turned towards me more than Nick.
-Nick, in my opinion, has always been more misogynistic because of his sour relationship with his biological mother.
+She was always close with her biological mother, but when that relationship crashed and burned she turned towards me more than Alex.
+He, in my opinion, has always been more misogynistic because of his sour relationship with his biological mother.
 Only women teachers have done him wrong, that kind of thing.
 That's another reason why I think the Army is good for him.
-Anyhoo, when M left on Monday, it likedta killed me.
+Anyhoo, when Anne left on Monday, it likedta killed me.
 It hurt so bad.
 But, cleaning up her disasterous room seemed to help.
 It was saying, okay, it's time to move on.

 Then my youngest son turned 17 this week.
 I mean, 17?!
 When did that happen?
 How is that possible that it was 17 years ago that he was born?
 This is his last year as a child and that hit me like a ton of bricks.
 I realized that he too will be leaving the nest.
 I think he will stay with us as long as possible.
 He's looking at going to a technical school/community college locally, so that's good.
-As you can see, I'm going to have to get a duvet for the bed as M took it, but that's the least of our financial priorities right now.
-Bryson, the Mr., and Bry's girlfriend, Emma, and I went to a hibachi grill last night.
+As you can see, I'm going to have to get a duvet for the bed as Anne took it, but that's the least of our financial priorities right now.
+William, the Mr., and Will's girlfriend and I went to a hibachi grill last night.
 If you follow me on Instagram you've seen the video of the fire and this picture of my plate.

 As you can see, it's been a bit tough of a few weeks for us between the car breaking down, losing my job, and the children leaving, but "It will all be okay".
 I'm thinking sausage balls for breakfast.